eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 this process, for example, this process SHALL NOT be handled by a third party, including the browser and the operating system."

-### 4.3 Descriptions to be added to the ARF main document
-A summary of the descriptions in chapters 2, and 3 will be added to the ARF main document, version 1.9

 ## 6 References